Oral polio vaccine

 Frequently Asked Questions

-OPV should be administered under the guidance of healthcare professionals, with the vaccine drops directly into the child's mouth, typically 2 drops.
-Ensure the child remains quiet during administration to prevent spillage or incomplete swallowing.
+OPV should be administered under the guidance of healthcare professionals, with the vaccine drops directly placed into the child's mouth, typically 2 drops.
+Ensure the child remains quiet during administration to prevent spillage or incomplete ingestion.
 If the child vomits immediately after, contact healthcare providers promptly to assess whether re-vaccination is necessary.

 What are the possible side effects after receiving OPV?